jamesdneufeld/portfolio-for-creatives/README.md

 4. Change the social media link addresses.
 5. Replace the demo words in the footer with your own bio.
 6. Replace the demo words on a project page with your own project title and project description.

+**CSS Structure:**

+1. The main stylesheet is style.css.
+There are additional stylesheets for various features that you may want to use.
+2. The main stylesheet uses CSS variables for colours and fonts.
+This is a good place to start for beginners.
+3. The main stylesheet is mobile first.
+Minor adjustments for large devices can be made at the bottom of the stylesheet.

 **Features & Options:**